GBowman1/Rails-With-React/README.md

   - Building a project splitting frontend and backend between rails and react
   - Consuming an API
   - Learn how to store user and admin logins and profiles in rails DB

+# Page Templates for view designs

+# Far Future Project Goals
+  - Create My own API for Elden Ring with refined data for the needs of the site